dotnet/docs/docs/architecture/cloud-native/definition.md

 Cloud native is all about changing the way we think about constructing critical business systems.

-Consider the [definition](https://github.com/cncf/foundation/blob/master/charter.md) from the Cloud Native Computing Foundation:
+But, what exactly is cloud native?

+The Cloud Native Computing Foundation provides an [official definition](https://github.com/cncf/foundation/blob/master/charter.md) of Cloud Native:

-- Cloud-native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
-Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.
+*Cloud-native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
+Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.*

-- These techniques enable loosely coupled systems that are resilient, manageable, and observable.
-Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.
+*These techniques enable loosely coupled systems that are resilient, manageable, and observable.
+Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.*

 Applications have become increasingly complex with users demanding more and more.
 Users expect rapid responsiveness, innovative features, and zero downtime.
 Performance problems, recurring errors, and the inability to move fast are no longer acceptable.
 They'll easily move to your competitor.